jwortmann/Eternity2Puzzles.jl/docs/src/solvers.md

 ### Heuristics

-Heuristics can work if there are many solutions, but they are less effective if there are only a few solutions.
+Heuristics can be very useful if there are many solutions, but they are less effective if there are only a few solutions.
-A heuristic that is used for the Eternity II puzzle is to prioritize the piece candidates with certain edge colors during the first phase of the search, such that some of the colors get eliminated early, which creates an uneven color distribution and increases the probability during the end of the search that the remaining pieces match together.
+A good heuristic that is used for the Eternity II puzzle is to prioritize the piece candidates with certain edge colors during the first phase of the search, such that some of the colors get eliminated early, which creates an uneven color distribution and increases the probability during the end of the search that the remaining pieces match together.

 ## Backtracking search with 2x2 pieces

-A different version of the backtracking algorithm uses precomputed "macro pieces" made of four pieces that can be combined into a ``2\times 2`` block.
+A different version of the backtracking algorithm uses precomputed compound pieces made of four regular pieces that can be combined into a valid ``2\times 2`` block (figure 2).
-In each step of the backtracking algortihm such a full block is then placed or removed from the board.
+In each step of the backtracking algorithm a ``2\times 2`` block is placed onto the board.
-With this approach, the board size is reduced from ``16\times 16`` to ``8\times 8``, which means that the depth of the search tree is reduced by a factor of 4.
+Instead of the original ``16\times 16`` board size, the grid for the compound pieces has only 8 rows and columns, i.e. the depth of the search tree is reduced by a factor of 4.
-On the other hand, there are a lot more possible ``2\times 2`` macro pieces than the original 256 regular pieces.
-In other words, this strategy trades a reduction of the search tree depth against a significantly higher branching factor at each level in the tree.
+On the other hand, there are a lot more possible ``2\times 2`` compound pieces than the 256 regular pieces, so this approach trades the reduced maximum search depth against a significantly higher branching factor at each level in the search tree.

-Instead of 22 different edge types (colors), there are now ``17\cdot 17 + 5\cdot 17 + 17\cdot 5 = 459`` different edge types for the macro pieces.
-An advantage could be that the distribution of these 459 macro edge types is not as flat as the distribution for the original 22 colors, which might be utilized by heuristics.

 ```@raw html
 <figure style="display: flex; justify-content: space-around; flex-wrap: wrap">